bokand/URLBarSizing/README.md

 Viewport units allow the author to specify sizes in relation to the viewport size. e.g. If you want a box to be sized such that it fills half the viewport height you'd specify height: 50vh;

-How does each browser treat the URL bar with regard to the URL bar?
+How does each browser treat the viewport units with regard to the URL bar?

   + *Chrome* - Uses the ICB to mean "viewport".
 This means that sizes based on vh units will change as top controls are shown/hidden.
   + *Safari* - Uses the largest possible viewable area (i.e. top controls hidden).
-  + *Firefox* - Uses the largest possible viewable area (i.e. top controls hidden).
+  + *Firefox* - Viewport units are based on the ICB area (smaller when top controls are visible; resizes with the resize event).
   + *IE* - Top controls don't hide so it uses the static viewable area.

 #### window.innerHeight and window.innerWidth